-If there is no specific dialog, such as when you create a diagram, you can save your work by
+If there is no work dialog, such as when you create a diagram, you can save your work by:

-- Clicking on the Save icon in the Diagram toolbar ( ) - Pressing the Ctrl+S keyboard keys, or - Right-clicking on the diagram and selecting the 'Save Current Changes' menu option
+- Pressing the Ctrl+S keyboard keys, or - Right-clicking on the diagram and selecting the 'Save Current Changes' menu option

 Often, Enterprise Architect does not let you close a screen without confirming that you want to save or discard your changes.
 You can also save your diagram changes automatically, by selecting the 'Auto Save Changes' checkbox on the 'Diagram Behavior' page of the 'Preferences' dialog.